microserv/backend-communication/README.md

 This API can be used to register/unregister services and get the IPs of an abitary service.

-The following guide describes how to use the API.
+### How to use this API with a service
+Let's assume you want to use the microauth service.
+This can by done by:

-1. Begin by registering the service.
-This is done by POSTing to 127.0.0.1:8080/register/\<service_name\>.
+1. Obtain the IP of the service.
+This is done by making a GET request to the local node.
+This node should always run on port 8080.
-   Which will return a 200 status code if the registration was successful.
-2. After doing this, you can obtain the IPs of a given service by sending a GET request to 127.0.0.1/\<service_name\>.
+   You can obtain the IP to an instance of the microauth service by issuing the following request: `curl http://127.0.0.1:8080/microauth` this will return a JSON array with the IPs too all the instances.
+2. Pick a random IP from the array of IPs.